Masterjoona/finviz-badapple/README.md

 - The scripts [first patch](/src/index.js#L4-12) introduces a way to trigger React updates, forcing a re-render to allow frame changes.
 - The [second patch](/src/index.js#L13-20) exposes the `treemap` class, which manages the "nodes" (red and green elements you see on the map) and other map-related data.
+- Then we fetch the frames which are zeros and ones and precompute each node's `perf` value